satwik-math/DCGAN/README.md

 ## Overview

-- `dcgan.py`: Python script containing the implementation of the DCGAN model.
+- `gan.py`: Python script containing the implementation of the DCGAN model.
-- `generator.py`: Python script containing the generator network architecture.
-- `discriminator.py`: Python script containing the discriminator network architecture.
-- `train.py`: Python script for training the DCGAN model.
-- `utils.py`: Python script containing utility functions for data loading and preprocessing.
 - `README.md`: This file, providing an overview of the repository.

 ## Requirements